 Get in the habit of take off your sports bra as soon as the workout is complete!
 Sweat and bacteria can break down the fabric of the sports bra and stretch the band out, so it is very important to take it off after exercising and give it a rinse.

-If you really want to take care of your sports bra, or any garment for that matter, then hand washing them is the most gentle.
+The Bloom Bra is designed to be machine washed.
+If you really want to take care of your stretch garments and workout gear, then hand washing them is the most gentle.

 Take just a small amount of detergent, scrub it into your sports bra, rinse, and hang dry flat!
 However, if you use the same sports bra regularly, do a more thorough wash.